Senths02/portfolio/src/content/watch-party-data.md

 ### Understanding work to date
 My understanding of the work to date was built through active listening and reading documentation.

-The rest of the team had collated research insights, analysed competitor watch party services, defined requirements, and designed a first pass.

 >To contribute effectively, I wanted to understand:
 >